ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ### 2.1.3.
 Practice &amp; improve your coding skills

-You'll be judged on more than just "coding" during a coding interview.
+You'll be judged on more than just pure "coding" during a coding interview.
 Whether they're aware of it or not, interviewers will grade you based on:

 * How quickly you spot mistakes on your own
 * How quickly/accurately you can react to a hint when given one